 - BNA Tax Management Portfolios are written by the nation’s leading federal tax authorities and are often cited in federal tax cases as containing the most persuasive thinking on critical tax topics.
 She has also written portfolios on the at-risk rules, real estate leases, IRS National Office Procedure, alternative minimum tax, scholarship & educational expenses, and deductibility of legal fees.

-- Lisa is also a frequent speaker at webinars and CLEs on various tax issues.
-She has received the Tax Management Distinguished Author Award and is the chair of the new Tax Management Pass-Throughs Advisory Board.
+- Lisa has received the Tax Management Distinguished Author Award and is the chair of the new Tax Management Pass-Through Entities Advisory Board.

 - Lisa has served as a member of the adjunct faculty at Villanova University School of Law, where she taught courses in the graduate tax program.